 On Monday, I reached the internal medicine clinic at 8:30 sharp.
 Another woman doctor.
 This time she was around ten years older and, I’m relieved to report, equally attractive but a lot more sympathetic.
 She glanced at the referral sheet I’d received from the ER doctor and put her rubber stamp on the diagnosis: neuralgia.
 I needed 2 things, she explained, 3 actually: an x-ray of my jaw, am MRI of my skull, and some very expensive B-vitamin capsules not covered by the medical plan.

 The internist, however, never left her station behind the desk.
 She didn’t examine me in any way but merely assumed that anyone of my age either had to be suffering neuralgia or wasn’t worth examining anyway – too close to the Pearly Gates to merit the effort, I suppose.
 Remember now, >900 mostly senior citizens are expiring of Coronavirus each and every day.
 So, does one more ailing senior even count?
-They’re all going to die of something, CV-19 or no CV-19.
+They’re all going to perish of something, CV-19, CV-20, CV-21, whatever.

 I’d better explain that, under the national Coronavirus Management Program, respirators are strictly reserved for patients under age 50.
-There just aren’t enough to go around, so the government is quite transparent about who they’re going to save (young people) and who they're going to sacrifice.
+There just aren’t enough to go around, so the government is quite transparent about who they’ll attempt to save (young people) and who they're going to sacrifice (the rest).
 That makes both my partner and me ineligible for any treatment more potent that we might purchase over the counter.
 If you come down with CV-19 and you’re over 50, you're advised to stay at home and expire quietly.
-Otherwise, you might get a bed in the hall of an overburdened hospital, but next stop is not the ICU.
+Otherwise, you might get a bed in the corridor of an overburdened hospital, but next stop is not the ICU.
 It’s the refrigerated truck waiting patiently at the loading dock in the back lane with its motor idling.
 Worse, nobody is allowed at your side.
 You get to say goodbye to loved ones via Whatsapp.
 Then off to the mass grave.
 I’m not exaggerating here.
 It’s that grim.

 The dentist took a few impressions then ground down the crown of the previously restored tooth.
 Voilá!
 By next day, I was entirely pain-free.

 I did go for the jaw x-ray and MRI of my skull.
 The technician handed me a CD of images and later a written analysis which, in my layman’s humble understanding, both confirmed that there was absolutely nothing amiss.
+My entire cranium was empty.
 The problem had been tooth-related all along.

 Now if these pretty young doctors had bothered to examine me in any way, or taken into account the dental history that I volunteered but they ignored, then I wouldn’t have needed the x-rays and scans or even the high priced vitamins.
 I would have submitted to the digital rectal exam, however, with a certain degree of enthusiasm.
 Nonetheless, it was all worth it.